Into Windows

 The little software allows you prepare bootable USB sticks of Windows operating system as well as troubleshoot Windows, startup and other bootloader issues.
 Additionally, you can use the software to add VHD, ISO, and WIM image to the boot the menu.
 The software can also be used to boot from USB drives even if your PC doesn’t support booting from USB.

-The latest version of EasyBCD, which is 2.3, feature full Windows 10 support.
-In addition to that, it now allows you easily enable or disable the metro boot loader or boot menu, making it easier to quickly switch between Windows 7-style boot menu and the new Metro or modern boot selection menu.
+The latest version of EasyBCD, which is 2.4, offers full Windows 10 support.
+In addition to that, it now allows you to easily enable or disable the metro boot loader or boot menu, making it easier to quickly switch between the Windows 7-style boot menu and the new Metro or modern boot selection menu.

-Like previous versions, the latest version also allows you add, edit and mange Linux and Mac entries.
-The tool comes with options to backup, repair and reset BCD configuration.
+Like previous versions, the latest version also allows you to add, edit, and manage Linux and Mac entries.
+The tool comes with options to backup, repair, and reset BCD configuration.

 EasyBCD 2.3 is compatible with both 32-bit and 64-bit Windows 10, 8.1, 8, and 7.